entymon/book-store-env/README.md

 9. Run `docker-compose up` in the root of project

+# Debug on servers:
+1. Run `docker exec -it book_store-ui sh` for UI
+2. Run `docker exec -it book_store-server sh` for SF

 # Setup new project (IGNORE )

 ### Setup new SF project (Only)